 Paintball masks are the most important piece of paintball gear you can have – even more important than your paintball gun.
 The mask is also the one thing people are forced to wear, and cannot be removed if you go paintballing.
 Paintball masks help to protect your face and eyes from getting hit by paintballs, or any other debris while playing.
-The masks come in a variety of shapes and sized, which have different price ranges, depending on the quality or brand, and are designed specifically for paintballing.
+The masks come in a variety of shapes and size, which have different price ranges, depending on the quality or brand, and are designed specifically for paintball.

 We have taken it upon ourselves to check out some paintball mask reviews, so we can give you a list of the best paintball masks in 2017, that are available to purchase, which are listed below.

 #5 VForce Armor Fieldvision Gen 3